allyzza010501-lab/UCC-student-portal/CREATIVE_BRIEF.md

 ---

-## 🎯 Messaging Hierarchy
+## 🎯 Messaging Hierarchy (REVISED)

 ### **Headline (Above the Fold)**
-"Your Voices.
-Your Community.
-Your College."
+"Your Voice.
+Your Future.
+Walang Maiiwan."

 ### **Subheading**
-"The ultimate platform for UCC students to connect, share, and grow together."
+"The ultimate platform for Batang Kankaloo to connect, empower each other, and shape the future."

 ### **Feature Headlines**
-1. "Share Your Story" → Share thoughts and experiences
+1. "Amplify Your Voice" → Every Batang Kankaloo has something valuable to say
-2. "Join the Conversation" → Discuss topics that matter
+2. "Connect & Empower" → Build relationships that matter and create change together
-3. "React & Engage" → Express yourself authentically
+3. "Celebrate Success" → Recognize excellence and lift each other up
-4. "Build Your Network" → Find your UCC community
+4. "Lead the Future" → From student voices to community leaders

 ### **CTA Buttons**
-- Primary: "Join the Community" / "Get Started"
+- Primary: "Join the Movement" / "Get Started"
 - Secondary: "Learn More"
 - Tertiary: "Sign In"